Trending in B2B

 Social media strategies for B2B marketing is shifting toward community-oriented tactics.
 With beautiful platforms like Mighty Networks, B2B companies can easily spin up niche communities without the overhead of classic enterprise platforms, like Lithium and Salesforce Communities.

 B2B businesses are also expanding their ambassador strategies to include their own employees, realizing now that this is an untapped army of advocates, social promoters, and content distributors.
-Employee-focused software providers—like Social Chorus and Gaggle Amp—are expanding their tools so that B2B companies of all sizes can turn their employees into marketing advocates.
+Employee-focused software providers — like Social Chorus and Gaggle Amp—are expanding their tools so that B2B companies of all sizes can turn their employees into marketing advocates.

-All together, these three emerging strategies-meet-tactics are showing us that a new wave of technologies are moving beyond their listicle hype and are truly finding adoption in B2B marketing.
+Altogether, these three emerging strategies-meet-tactics are showing us that a new wave of technologies are moving beyond their listicle hype and are truly finding adoption in B2B marketing.